top of page

 Our mission is to characterize how specific types of connectome disruptions contribute to each person’s experience of depression and anxiety.
 In doing so, we refine our understanding of these disorders based on brain biotypes.
 We can then personalize interventions and create customized treatments and preventions.

-The Human Connectome Project for Disordered Emotional States is part of the Connectome Studies Relating to Human Disease.
+The Human Connectome Project for the Disordered Emotional States is part of the Connectome Studies Relating to Human Disease.
 In particular, it focuses on investigating mood and anxiety disorders.

 The data from the Human Connectome Project for Disordered Emotional States, in conjunction with the other Connectome Studies Related to Human Disease, will be screened, pre-processed and released by the Connectome Coordination Facility.
 The release of data from all Connectome Studies Relating to Human Disease will provide great opportunities to investigate a large dataset of standardized biological, cognitive-behavioral, and self-report measurements.
 To learn more about the Connectome Coordination Facility and how the Human Connectome Project for Disordered Emotional States relates to the larger Human Connectome Project, please check out our listing on the website here.